CU-CommunityApps/CD-LaravelStarterKit/src/Ldap/README.md

-# LdapData
+# LdapService

-A helper for retrieving Cornell University LDAP data.
+A service for retrieving Cornell University LDAP data.

-This helper wraps standard LDAP PHP extension functions, configured for Cornell University.
+This service is a wrapper for standard LDAP PHP extension functions, configured for Cornell University.
 It encapsulates standard Cornell LDAP attributes in a well-defined data structure.

 Environment variables that define the LDAP user and password should be set in the environment.
 See `.env.example`.